 It should also be noted when a firearm is delivered to a licensed firearms dealer, the dealer acts as an agent and is entitled to charge a reasonable amount for their services.

-For any other information about what happens when a firearms licence holder dies, please feel free to contact Firearms Services via email to firstname.lastname@example.org or phone (03) 6173 2720.
+For any other information about what happens when a firearms licence holder dies, please contact Firearms Services via email to firstname.lastname@example.org or phone (03) 6173 2720.